NgocNhi-512/MIS-311/README.md

 The average number of international tourist arrivals increased from **31.41 million in 2022** to **38.49 million in 2023**, indicating a strong recovery in global tourism.
 The predicted average for 2024 remains high at approximately **38.32 million visitors**, suggesting continued tourism growth worldwide.

-- **Insight 1**
+### Insight 1: Top Predicted Tourist Destinations in 2024
 The chart highlights the top predicted tourist destinations in 2024 based on international tourist arrivals.

 <p align="center">
 <img src="Top 10 Most Visited Countries in 2024.png" width="600">

-France was predicted to attract the highest number of international tourists in 2024, followed by Spain and the United States.
+France is predicted to attract the highest number of international tourists in 2024, followed by Spain and the United States.
 This suggests that countries with strong tourism infrastructure, famous attractions, and global popularity continue to dominate the global tourism industry.
 These insights may help tourism businesses and governments improve planning, marketing strategies, and tourism services.

-- **Insight 2:**  Strong Correlation Between 2022 and 2023 Tourist Arrivals
+### Insight 2: Strong Correlation Between 2022 and 2023 Tourist Arrivals

 The scatterplot shows a strong positive relationship between tourist arrivals in 2022 and 2023.
 Countries with high visitor numbers in 2022 generally continued to attract many tourists in 2023, indicating a steady recovery in global tourism after COVID-19.
 These findings can help businesses and policymakers better predict future tourism demand and prepare tourism services more effectively.